Pokhara to Jomsom Muktinath Jeep Tour Booking Book Now

 Chumik Jhangchup

-Chumik Jhangchup is located around 85 km from Kathmandu valley.
+Chumik Jhangchup is located around 85 km from the Kathmandu valley.
 It is a famous Vajrayana Buddhist pilgrimage destination.
 The destination is also known as the spring of enlightenment.
 He displayed himself as Kyechok Tsulzan, which is a powerful dominance over the evil spirits and a good protection of Dharma.
 Chumik Changchup literally means spring of awakening, which can be seen at the entrance of this sacred property.

 Yarinak Cave